Hiswe/hiswe.github.io/source/_posts/13-koa-nuxt.md

 Right now, we set the validation on our POST route, and never update it again.

-It means that the validation will be kept until the user send a good form.
+It means that the validation will be persisted until the user send a good form.
 So if the user change page and go back to the form, _the application will still display the last validation result._
-This isn't right, we should clear this once displayed.
+This isn't right, we should clear the validation once displayed.

 This should be easy by updating our Koa middleware that link our session to nuxt.

 {% include_code lang:js 13-koa-nuxt/07-naive-validation-clearing.js %}

-**But this won't work**
+⚠️ **But this won't work**

 You'll find in the server logs a `Can't set headers after they are sent`.
 The problem comes from the `nuxtMiddleware` & how it bypasses the regular Koa flow.